dokku/dokku/docs/deployment/application-management.md

 > Warning: If you have exposed specific ports via `docker-options` plugin, or performed anything that cannot be done against multiple applications, `apps:clone` may result in errors.

-By default, Dokku will deploy this new application, though you can skip the deploy by using the `--skip-deploy` flag:
+By default, Dokku will deploy this new app, though you can skip the deploy by using the `--skip-deploy` flag:

 ```shell
 dokku apps:clone --skip-deploy node-js-app io-js-app